NoggeOomNiel/DataSafe_PIO_Enc_RTC/README.md

 Please Note: This project is still Work In Progress!!!

+Added images and GCODE files for the 3D printing the project box.
 Added the installer for the DataSafePlus utility program. (setup.exe and DataSafePlus Installer.msi)

  This application: